kolbykappes/sales-manager-module/docs/coding_guidelines.md

 Please refer to these specific files for detailed guidelines in each area of development.

+## Development Environment

+This project is developed on a Windows environment.
+When providing commands or scripts, please ensure they are compatible with Windows systems.
+For example, use Windows command prompt or PowerShell syntax instead of Unix-like commands.

 Remember to balance between code quality, performance, and development speed when making implementation decisions.
 Regularly review and update these guidelines as the project evolves.